🌱 What is Your Planting Zone?

 Pruning: Light pruning can remove dead or damaged branches and encourage proper growth.

-Fertilization: Young water oak seedlings benefit from a balanced, slow-release fertilizer application during the growing season to support healthy growth.
+Fertilization: Young seedlings benefit from a balanced, slow-release fertilizer application during the growing season to support healthy growth.

 Get your Water Oak Seedlings at Wholesale Nursery today.